 </xs:complexType>

-3. Eid2 DSS Extensions
+3. Federated signing DSS Extensions

 This section defines elements that extends the <dss:SignRequest> and <dss:SignResponse> elements of the DSS Signing Protocol.

 3.1.
 Element <SignRequestExtension>

 The <SignRequestExtension> element allows a requesting service to add essential sign request information to a DSS Sign request.
 When present, this element MUST be included in the <dss:OptionalInputs> element in a DSS Sign Request.
 This element's SignRequestExtensionType complex type includes the following attributes and elements: